Cape Horn: Geography and ecology

 Cape Horn, seen from the Chilean Navy station location.
 The small lighthouse can be seen as a white spot close to the horizon.

 Cape Horn is located on Hornos Island in the Hermite Islands group, at the southern end of the Tierra del Fuego archipelago.
-It marks the north edge of the Drake Passage, the strait between South America and Antarctica.
+It marks the northern edge of the Drake Passage, the strait between South America and Antarctica.
 It is located in Cabo de Hornos National Park, Core of the Cape Horn Biosphere Reserve.